bonenaut7/gdx-psx/README.md

 - LUT-Mapping (Diffuse, Specular, Emissive)

 ## 2D Post-processing Features:
-- Screen dithering with Bayer matrices based on Color depth reduction
+- Screen dithering with built-in Bayer matrices (2x2, 4x4, 8x8, 16x16)
+- Color reduction (Simulation of low BPP values, sort of...)
-- Resolution downscaling to specific resolution and by factor
+- Resolution downscaling to specific resolution and by scale

 ## Planned / Work in progress Features
 - Demo application
 - 3D effects support for Decals
-- 2D screen dithering with customizable color palettes (for example as image from Lospec)
+- Сustomizable color palettes for post-processing (for example as image from Lospec)

 ## Demo:
 You can look at demo [here](https://bonenaut7.wtf/gdxpsx.mp4)